Gender Equality Action Plan 2025 to 2030

 South East Technological University (SETU) was formed on 1st May 2022, by the amalgamation of Waterford Institute of Technology (WIT) and Institute of Technology Carlow (ITC).
 Prior to the formation of SETU, both ITC and WIT had adopted Athena Swan principles and worked to embed them across their Institutions.
 Both had comprehensive Gender Equality Plans (GEP’s) in place within their respective institutions, which were aligned to the Athena Swan Charter along with national policy on gender equality in higher education and were actively implemented.

-Both ITC and WIT had applied for Athena Swan Institutional Bronze awards, and ITC had achieved an Athena Swan Expanded Charter Bronze Award in 2019, being the first in the Technological Higher Education Sector to do so.
-Subsequent to this, in 2022, the Department of Computing, the School of Engineering and the Department of Humanities in the former ITC also received Departmental Athena Swan Bronze Awards, the first Departmental awards in the Technological Higher Education Sector.
+In 2022, SETU published its first Gender Equality Action Plan, and were named as European Inclusive Gender Equality Champions in recognition of its progress on implementing inclusive and intersectional gender equality initiatives.
+SETU was awarded an Athena Swan Legacy Award in 2022, and it’s Department of Computing, the Faculty of Engineering and the Department of Humanities in the also received Departmental Athena Swan Bronze Awards, the first Departmental awards in the Technological Higher Education Sector.

 Gender Equality Action Plan & Horizon Europe